avtar/gpii-automation/README.md

 Run the tests
 -------------

+### Start up the VM

-Start up a provisioned Windows VM as described above.
+Start up a Windows VM, provisioned as described above.

 ### Prepare the test environment